mxcube/mxcubecore/doc/MEPS/MEP-01/mep01.md

 All changes in a release will be grouped using the most appropriate category from the recommended list: `Added`, `Changed`, `Deprecated`, `Removed`, `Fixed` and `Security`.

+## Version numbers and their interpretation

+### Interpretation of versions

+The naming practice follows directly from the use of [PEP440](https://www.python.org/dev/peps/pep-0440/) and the description in the preceding sections, but some interpretation might be helpful:
+All version numbers are with reference to a final, public release.
+Thus e.g. versions 1.2.0.dev4, and 1.2.0.rc2 are both part of the preparations *preceding* release 1.2.0.
+Similarly version 1.2.1.dev1 is part of the *preparation* of the (patch) release 1.2.1, and thus is derived from release 1.2.0.
+This should make it clear when and how we need to bump versions.

+### Local versions

+We may not want to give explicit version numbers to local beamline-specific code, but it would be useful to agree on the correct way to do it, even so.
+Following PEP440, local versions must conform to the API of the official release they match, and are indicared by a suffix starting with '+'.
+I would recommend that we agree on starting the local version identifier with a beamline identifier.
+Thus version 1.2.1+ESRF.3 would be an ESRF-specific version that conformed to the 1.2.1 API except for beamline-specific code (which we have agreed is not considered when deriving version numbers).The last field in the identifier (the '3') is strictly speaking free text, so beamlines can deal with it as they wish, though they might find it practical to include some kind of consecutive numbering.

+### What versions to bump

+I would propose we should follow the following sequence when we make a release.
+This should pretty much match the diagram above.
+Supposing we want to make a release from version 1.1.0.dev12:

+- First push version 1.1.0.dev12 to the release branch under the name 1.1.0rc0

+- Then bump the version of the development branch to 1.2.0.dev0.
+  Future development will be happening under this tag.

+- After finishing with the release candidates (say we are at 1.1.0rc2) we push the candidate to the master branch as 1.1.0, and merge the accumulated changes into the development branch, incrementing the final number to (e.g.) 1.2.0.dev1.

+- Further development will be happening under 1.2.0.dev, increasing only the last number (to .dev2, .dev3, ...) no matter how many features are added.

+- When we decide for changes in the major version we bump the major version at the start of the process (2.0.0.dev0).

+- PEP440 and the first version of this document are not quite clear (IMHO) on how we should handle patch levels.
+I would propose that increases in patch level are only done by forking directly from a release, e.g. from 1.2.0 to 1.2.1rc0, and further proceding as for other release candidates.
+This makes the system a lot simpler, and frees us from having to consider in the development branch whether we are planning to add new features or not.

+I have assumed that we want to start new branches at patch level 0.
+This seems sensible (to me), but we can opt for starting at .1 if we so pr3efer.

 License
 =======